Happy Wallets

-Things to Do in Houston (That Are 100 Percent Free)
+The Best Free Things to Do in Houston Right Now

 Houston boasts endless things to do.
 Most of them, unfortunately, cost money.
 And while we’re usually down to have a meal with friends at one of our favorite local restaurants, explore a museum, see a movie, or simply enjoy a couple of drinks at the bar, being ready for an outing doesn’t always mean our bank account is.

-Fortunately, there are plenty of fun things you can do in Houston when your checking account is running on fumes.
-Or, we might add, if you’re an extremely responsible adult who is just really, really into saving money (good luck with buying your first home).
+Fortunately, there are plenty of fun things you can do in Houston when your checking account is running on fumes, or if you’re an extremely responsible adult who is just really, really into saving money (good luck with buying your first home).

 Discovery Green hosts free workout classes on the lawn.